salkar/inkwell/README.md

 To check that user is banned:

     @community.include_banned_user? @user

+Community's users can have different levels of access to community - some of them can send post to it, other can not.
+This applies to both types of community - private and public.
+By default all new users can send posts to the community (except for the muted users).

+To set default access for new users to read (does not affect users who are already in the community):

+    @community.change_default_access_to_read

+To set default access for new users to write (does not affect users who are already in the community):

+    @community.change_default_access_to_write

+To set write access for users who are already in the community:

+    @community.set_write_access [@user.id, @another_user.id]

+To set read access for users who are already in the community:

+    @community.set_read_access [@user.id, @another_user.id]

+To get ids of users with write access (result could include muted users ids):

+    @community.writers_row

 Community blogline is consists of the posts of members that have added to it.

 To get it:

     @community.blogline(:last_shown_obj_id => nil, :limit => 10, :for_user => nil)